microsoft/MoCapAct/README.md

 ./azcopy copy $src /path/to/dst --recursive
 ```

-The value for `file` can be any of the files in the MoCapAct blob.
+The value for `file` can be any of the files in the MoCapAct blob, shown below.
 <p align="center">
   <img src="https://raw.githubusercontent.com/mhauskn/mocapact.github.io/master/assets/download/files.png" alt="montage" width="50%">
 </p>